camunda-community-hub/spring-zeebe/README.md

 }
 ```

-See documentation below for a more in-depth discussion on parameters and configuration options of JobWorkers.
+See documentation below for a more in-depth discussion on parameters and configuration options of job workers.

 ## Writing test cases

-You can startup an in-memory test engine and do assertions by adding this Maven dependency:
+You can start up an in-memory test engine and do assertions by adding this Maven dependency:

 ```xml
 <dependency>